conanwu777/tetris_fill/README.md

 # tetris_fill
-A simple program to find the smallest square board where a given set of tetris pieces can be placed into
+A simple program to find the smallest square board where a given set of tetris pieces can be placed into.

-This project donw in collaboration with Ezra Maize at 42.
+This project done in collaboration with Ezra Maize at 42.
+We implemented a simple backtracking algorithm which orders the possible positions of each given piece on the board in a linked list and increase the board size when a solution cannot be found.

 ## Compiling
 Run `make`, an executable called `fillit` should compile directly.
 Please submit